chrshffmn/ReturnToTheTomb/README.md

 The experience was built using Unity version 2018.3 for the HTC Vive headset.
 It has been demonstrated to run on HTC Vive, HTC Cosmos, and Meta Quest 2 headsets.
 See System Requirements below.
 The contents of this repository include only the compiled application from August 2020.
 If you are interested in the actual code and assets, please contact the authors.

 ## How to contact us
+For questions about this version of the Return to the Tomb VR experience, please contact Dr. Rita Lucarelli (rita.lucarelli at berkeley.edu).

 ## License
 The Return to the Tomb experience is made available using the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.